ckxddd0324/aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 — App Containerization

+##### Build both backend and frontend app

+- create docker for FE
+- create docker for BE
+- create docker-compose.yaml for building both FE and BE

 - create gitpod
 - create aws cloud9 for debugging/running code
   - learn some of the billing regarding the use of cloud9